Skip to main content

 Google PageSpeed Insights analyzes the content of a webpage and provides performance insights and suggestions for improvements.
 It gives a score and suggestions based on Core Web Vitals, such as loading time, interactivity, and visual stability.
 The results are displayed in a report format with metrics like "FCP," "LCP," "INP," and "CLS."

-It measures the time between the beginning of the loading page and the moment where a part of the page content is displayed on the screen.
+First Contentful Paint (FCP) measures the time between the start of page loading and when page content is displayed on the screen.

-Possible impact: The anti-flicker could impact the FCP since it delays the first element display on the page
+• Possible impact: Anti-flicker could impact the FCP since it delays the first element display on the page

-Action: Lower the timeout of the anti-flicker from 1000ms to 500ms or remove the anti-flicker script if Kameleoon loads very early (started at ≃ 500ms).
+• Action: Lower the timeout of the anti-flicker from 1000 milliseconds to 500 milliseconds or remove the anti-flicker script if Kameleoon loads very early (started at ≃ 500 milliseconds).
 The following example code snippet demonstrates how to achieve this:

 var kameleoonLoadingTimeout = 1000;

-It measures perceived loading speed.
-It marks the point in the page load timeline when the main content of the page has probably loaded.
+Largest Contentful Paint (LCP) measures perceived loading speed.
+It marks the point in the page load timeline when the main content of the page has likely loaded.

-Possible impact: The anti-flicker could have an impact on the LCP since it delays the display of the largest element on the page
+• Possible impact: Anti-flicker could have an impact on the LCP since it delays the display of the largest element on the page

-It measures responsiveness of the page.
-To provide a good user experience, strive to have an INP of less than 200 milliseconds.
+Interation to Next Paint (INP) measures the page's responsiveness.
+To provide a positive user experience, strive to have an INP of less than 200 milliseconds.

 Kameleoon.API.Experiments.getActive()